Primrose Hill Lounge

 Designed, decorated and furniture sourced exclusively by NW3 Interiors.

-After working with our clients for the past two years transforming; two bedrooms and a bathroom we were delighted to be invited back to re-design the lower-ground lounge.
-This particular room was an important part of their living area but lacked warmth or character.
+We were delighted to be invited back to re-design the lower-ground lounge after working with our clients for the past two years transforming; two bedrooms and a bathroom.
+This particular room was an important part of their living space but lacked warmth or character.
 The space is a square room with white walls and a dark floor.
 The only piece to keep was a fabulous Ralph Lauren black leather sofa and two tub chairs.
 The client was ready for a full refurbishment to ensure that after a hard day at work, a sophisticated space would be there waiting for them to relax.

 Enjoying a discussion rich few months NW3 Interiors created visuals, mood-boards, floor-plan options, electric circuit plans, material and fabric samples and of course the important quote(s) for pricing.
 Alongside visiting showrooms together, Saturday morning coffees and team meetings to discuss skirting board and coving choices, colour blends and wood textures – the concepts soon came together.

-Our clients now have an uber cool space, that’s warm, cosy and facilitates different areas for relaxing activities.
+Our clients now have an uber cool living space, that’s warm, cosy and facilitates different areas for relaxing activities.
 They were very pleased with the transformation and are now considering converting an upstairs bedroom into the kids lounge.
 Follow us to stay tuned for updates on this home.